nicois/nango/README.md

 ### Update views.py (if using generic model views)

 Instead of using Django's generic views, replace them with nango's.
-You can safely just update the `include` statements with nango.
+You can safely just update the `import` statements with nango.
 The appropriate views (e.g. UpdateView) will be modified, ensuring they use an "enhanced" form class, and the other views will also be available, unmodified.

 ```python